vdmkenny/octaaf/README.md

 * /what - Explains what something is
 * /where - Find places on earth
 * /xkcd - Get a random XKCD comic
-* /iasip - Get a random It's Always Sunny In Philadelphia quote

 ## Developing